AdobeDocs/experience-manager-cloud-service.it-IT/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 ![](assets/create-program-2.png)

 >[!NOTE]
->Se un programma esiste già, in alto a destra della pagina di destinazione verrà visualizzato **Add Program** , come illustrato nella figura riportata di seguito.
+>If a program already exists, then you will see **Add Program** on the top right of the landing page, as shown in the figure below.

 ![](assets/create-program-add.png)

 ## Creazione di un programma dimostrativo {#create-demo-program}

 >[!NOTE]
->
-Un programma demo è analogo a un programma sandbox nell&#39;interfaccia utente di Cloud Manager.
+>Un programma demo è analogo a un programma sandbox nell&#39;interfaccia utente di Cloud Manager.

 Per creare un programma sandbox, effettuate le seguenti operazioni: